Baby Tarpon Fishing - Campeche, Mexico

 Packages do not include:

-gratuities for guides and hotel staff, dinners, any meal other than breakfast and lunch the days of your fishing charters and the welcome seafood dinner, airfare nor other transportation, and anything not specified in inclusions.
+Airfare, gratuities for guides and hotel staff, any meal other than breakfast and lunch the days of your fishing charters and the welcome seafood dinner, departure tax, and anything not specified in inclusions.

 Departure Tax:All passengers departing from Mexico on international flights must pay a departure tax (approx. USD $65.00).
 Many airlines include this as a prepaid part of your ticket.
 If not, it is payable at the airport when leaving Mexico.

 "You could not ask for a better host that Raul.
 He is very attentive to all your needs.
 He always kept us up to date on what was happening and what was planned.

 He met us on our late arrival and explained what we would be doing in the morning.
 He met us every morning for breakfast and explained what the day would be like.

 His restaurant recommendations (within walking distance) were excellent and we enjoyed all our meals.

 The hotel in Campeche was very good and the breakfast buffet was very good.

 The hotel in Merida was something out of the Colonial days of Mexico.
 It was a pleasure to have stayed there.
 The town of Campeche was a delight.
 Very clean, very lively, very pretty and the “old walled city” is not to be missed.
 The guides were very friendly and very knowledgeable.
 Their knowledge of the area and techniques to catch tarpon is excellent.
 There are a lot of juvenile tarpon in the area.
 We had some weather problems but overall the fishing was good.
 When the weather cooperated the fishing was excellent.

 As you can see I really enjoyed myself.
 My thanks to Raul for such an enjoyable experience."